akanksha0209/Face-Recognition-Attendance-System/README.md

 6) click login and the credentials for admin are username:admin and password:ab  <br/>
 7) the credentials for student login is the registered student_id as username and password is in the format of their {first_name}{dob}{last_name}.  <br/>

+Please note vuong184 is the username which appears when I commit and push to this repository from PyCharm(the IDE I used to build this project).